stevearc/overseer.nvim/README.md

 TODO screenshots/teaser video

+- [ ] VS Code add problemMatcher, add patterns?, add type handlers
-- [ ] Integration with launch.json preLaunchTask for dap/dap-ui
+- [ ] Document extending VSCode behavior
-  - [ ] don't wait for background preLaunchTask to complete https://qa.wujigu.com/qa/?qa=707542/visual-studio-code-how-to-make-vscode-not-wait-for-finishing-a-prelaunchtask
+- [ ] config to not patch nvim-dap
 - [ ] Customize keymaps in forms
 - [ ] Restart should _always_ stop running task.
 Add some other logic to watch for queueing if desired
 - [ ] run_template should accept cwd and env args
 - [ ] when running sequential/parallel tasks, they should respect the cwd & env args

-Documentation TODOs

 - [ ] screenshot task list
 - [ ] Document alternatives
 - [ ] Document different ways to do task dependencies